Philip Astley: Legacy

 Astley's Amphitheatre is mentioned in the popular fiction of Charles Dickens, Jane Austen and William Makepeace Thackeray, among others.
 In Jane Austen's Emma, in chapter 54: "He delivered these papers to John, at his chambers, and was asked by him to join their party the same evening to Astley's.
 They were going to take the two eldest boys to Astley's."
 It is also a motif of James Joyce's Finnegans Wake.

 Astley's fame is also marked by the existence of three dance tunes which bear his name: "Astley's Ride(s)", "Astley's Flag" and more common, "Astley's Hornpipe".
 "Astley's Ride" appears as the first song in the music manuscript book of poet John Clare.

 Astley's circus is featured prominently in Tracy Chevalier's novel Burning Bright.

 On 31 May 1982 the illusionist Fred Van Buren staged the first celebration of Philip Astley in the form of Newcastle-under-Lyme's annual carnival, which had the theme of Philip Astley's Circus.
 This event began the journey to bring Astley back into the public's awareness.

 Then in 1992 the British magician illusionist Andrew Van Buren commissioned a life-size statue to be made of Philip Astley to celebrate the 250th anniversary of Astley's birth.
-Van Buren is the Astley expert and curator of the Philip Astley Project, creating and uniting archives, exhibitions and a series of events to celebrate the 250th anniversary of circus in 2018 and beyond.
+Van Buren is the Director, Astley expert and curator of Philip Astley Projects CIC, creating and uniting archives, exhibitions and a series of events celebrating the 250th anniversary of circus in 2018 and beyond.
+In March 2024 the Philip Astley Visitor Centre was opened in Newcastle-under-Lyme.